uswds/uswds-site/pages/patterns/create-a-profile/gender-or-sex.md

 Sex assigned at birth is a biological attribute and does not necessarily represent how an individual identifies.
 In the digital space, male and female are often the only provided options, but there are instances where an individual is born with both male and female sexual characteristics.

 Gender is an expression of a user’s identity and is integral to their sense of self.
-There is a wide variety of gendered experience in the world.
+There is a wide variety of gendered experiences in the world.

+{:.site-component-section-title}
+## Biological sex

 ## When to use this pattern
 Follow this pattern when you are collecting sex or gender as part of your service.
 Only ask for the sex and/or gender if you need it.
 Sometimes it’s prudent to skip collecting this information altogether.

 ## What's the solution
 Provide sex and/or gender if needed and present the user with the environment to accurately depict their identity.

-Provide direction on how to complete the form and what to do if the information doesn’t fit into the provided format.

 ## Guidance
 ### When you need to collect biological sex